JB63134/bash_h/README.md

 📦 h — A Bash help tool

-h is a full fledged command resolution engine that provides help info from various sources.
+h is a full fledged command resolution engine that unifies help into one shortcut - h.
-by using common flags such as --help -help -h -? help for builtins and keywords is available via help e.g 'help exit' For edge cases, keywords without help info, a brief description is provided. and as a backup, h checks if a man page or an info page exists and alerts the user.
+Provides help output by iterating through common flags '<command> --help -help -h -?'
+Provides help for builtins and keywords via help e.g 'help exit'
+For edge cases, keywords without help info, a brief description is provided.
+and as a backup, h checks if a man page or an info page exists and alerts the user.

 h is very BASH specific, and GNU specific.